3 The theory

 Another advantage of using \(z\) score in large-scale screens is that when comparing these values we do not need to rely on P values or adjust for multiple comparisons – very high or low \(z\) scores are indicative of how unlikely our observation is if the null hypothesis is true (i.e., the mean \(z\) score for the population is 0).
 A \(z\) score is sufficient to infer a “significant difference” from the mean and identify outliers.

-A variant of \(z\) scores uses median and MAD instead of mean and SD.
+A variant of \(z\) scores uses median and median absolute deviation (MAD) instead of mean and SD is often used in screens.
 This is called the robust \(z\) score (\(\overline{z}\)).
 Remember that outliers in data can bias the value of the overall mean and SD, but the median (middle value or the 50th percentile value) is not affected by extreme values.
 Therefore robust methods are often useful while calculating an unbiased overall average and scatter when there are many outliers (indeed, most screens use the robust counterpart, i.e., \(\overline{z}\) scores).

 Tip